gravitational/teleport/docs/quickstart.md

 `teleport` daemon or simply exit the `tsh` session.

 !!! tip "NOTE":
     For this to work, your laptop has to join the SSH cluster first.
 See [adding nodes](admin-guide.md#adding-nodes-to-the-cluster) for more information.

+## Firewalls

+Teleport allows to connect to behind-the-firewall clusters of servers even if the firewall does not have any ports open for inbound connections.
+To learn more about this, visit [Trusted Clusters](admin-guide/#trusted-clusters) section of the Admin Manual.

 ## Running in Production